assassin78476/MultiPurpose-V5-500-cmds/README.md

 # IMPORTANT Notice!!
 SENTINEL DEVELOPEMENT- We've only updated/modified parts of this code and added few commands, this bot is originally made by [Tomato6966](https://github.com/Tomato6966/Multipurpose-discord-bot).
 So Credits go to him.
+The Code work fine you will need a hosting provider with the possiblity of a Node.js 16 Image.
 =======
 # IMPORTANT Notice!!
 (Edit)

 ##  We confirm that this Current Code is Really Unstable for a Long term use, Most of the Commands/Modules Do not work Actively, We're Currently Seeking Help from Developers to Update this entire project to discord.js V14, If you want to Contribute Create a Pull Request.
+T

 ###Sentinel DEVELOPMENT - We've only updated/modified parts of this code and added few commands, this bot is originally made by [Tomato6966](https://github.com/Tomato6966/Multipurpose-discord-bot).
 So Credits go to him.